Templarian/ui.bootstrap.upload/README.md

-# ui.bootstrap.upload
+# upload

-AngularJS Bootstrap UI Upload Button
+AngularJS Bootstrap UI Upload button for uploading through a single button click.

 ## Usage

+Add a reference to `upload.js`.
+In your app config add `ui.bootstrap.upload` as a dependency module.
+Copy and paste `btn-file.css` contents into your own CSS file or include it.

 The examples below use the [show-errors](https://github.com/paulyoder/angular-bootstrap-show-errors) directive as it greatly reduces markup when validating forms.